zoe-gif/md-notes/Study notes/QS/Measurement and Estimating/Estimating and Management for simple building works in HK reading notes.md

 - If post holes <= 0.30m3
     - Measurement: no.
-    - Coverage: backfilling and disposal
+    - Inclusion: backfilling and disposal
     - Description: filling materials
 - If Measurement holes > 0.30m3
     - Measurement: m3